NCEAS/awards-bot/inst/emails/ReadMe.md

   - [AON recurring](https://github.com/NCEAS/awards-bot/blob/master/inst/emails/contact_aon_recurring)
 - *One month remaining:* Send a reminder that the award will expire in one month
   - [one month remaining](https://github.com/NCEAS/awards-bot/blob/master/inst/emails/one_month_remaining)

+Please note: if you read `%s` in an email template this simply indicates where to insert a value.
+For example the three occurences of `%s` in the intial [ANS](https://github.com/NCEAS/awards-bot/blob/master/inst/emails/contact_initial_ans) contact template correspond to PI first name, funding number, and award title.